mabersold/maximum-futility/README.md

 You will need to generate the database schema with a command line argument.
 You only need to use this the first time you run the application, or if you ever want to reset the database.

-Run with the command line argument `--createSchema` to create the database schema.
+Run with the command line argument `--populate` to create the database schema and seed it with data.
 This will create an H2 database file called `maximum_futility.db` in the build directory.

-    gradle run --args="--createSchema"
+    gradle run --args="--populate"

-If you are running in IntelliJ IDEA, edit your run configuration and add `--createSchema` to your program arguments.
+If you are running in IntelliJ IDEA, edit your run configuration and add `--populate` to your program arguments.

-In addition to creating the database, this will also seed the database with the actual sports result data.

-## Run the UI

-You will need node and npm to run the UI.
-Navigate to the directory `mf-web-ui` and run `npm install` to install dependencies.
-Then, to run the UI, just run `npm start`.
+This will create the schema and seed it with data.
+If you want, you can create the schema without seeding it by using the `--createDB` option instead.

+After creating the schema, you can omit the command line argument in future runs.

 ## How Maximum Futility Works